 Tonkinese cats are among the friendliest and most loving cats.
 They demand attention and showing them tenderness, so they will not stop until they achieve their goal.
 They like to be around their owners and therefore they can “stalk” them, sit on their shoulders, and accompany them in all house chores.

 They need company so they should not be left alone for a longer time.
 If owners spend their whole days out, it would be a good idea to ask someone close to take care of the cat or get another one, or even to get a dog.

 Similar to the Siamese, Tonkinese cats are very active and intelligent.
 They are fond of jumping off high seats and being carried.

 Moreover, they love various games that stimulate the mind, i.e., any cat riddles.
-You can teach them walking on a leash if they are eager to do it.
-They also can lean many tricks.
+You can teach them to walk on a leash if they are eager to do it.
+They also can learn many tricks.